 Social media occupies a paradoxical position in the lives of many small business owners.
 On one hand, your personal account is a tar pit that envelops your time.
 On the other hand, your business account is almost completely neglected.
 Many is the small business Facebook page where the last post dates back to the iPhone4.
 Legion is the Twitter feed that has been silenced for vast stretches of geological time.

-Ignoring social media is a risky proposition. for marketing businesses, products, and services; yet many small businesses underutilize it.
+Ignoring social media is a risky proposition.
+Social media is an increasingly crucial channel for marketing businesses, products, and services; yet many small businesses underutilize it.
 Social media is not just about marketing; it is the face of your company and often the first interaction people will have with you or your business.

 Social media content creation is not easy.
 Unlike your social media account, where you can tweet your bon mots, post a somewhat profane clip from your favorite comic, or display whimsical amateur photography, business social media is goal-oriented.
 It’s much more difficult to generate content that will interest your clients, promote your brand, or catch the attention of commentators in your industry.